CuppyBoy29/TermGet-FerenOS/README.md

 	  Do you want to continue? (yes/no)yes
 	  Removing package irrlicht
 	  Removed irrlicht
 		  [✓] Syncing filesystems    			                         success
 		  [✓] Updating dynamic library cache                                     success

 	  Press enter to continue

-## Changing the package manager (on Linux)

-### Temporally

-To temporally change the package manager used, use an argument.
-For example, if I wanted to temporally change it to apt-get, I would type
+## Using PIP

+To use pip, run TermGet with the argument "pip".
+To do this, open a terminal and type

-    sudo termget apt-get
+	  sudo termget pip

-### Permanently
-run the following command in a terminal, then the first setup script will start next time you run termget.

-    rm -rf ~/.termget/termget-package-manager && > ~/.termget/termget-package-manager

-## Installing TermGet on Windows
-TermGet isn't out for Windows yet.

 ## License: